NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Here the second option was used.
 Consider adjusting the value of ``--heights-from-dem-uncertainty``.
 Tightening the DEM constraint is usually not problematic, if the alignment to the DEM is good.

-Consider setting ``--translation-weight`` to a positive value, such as 10.0, if confident that the jitter is mostly in the orientation and not in the position.

 .. figure:: ../images/jitter_ctx_dem_drg.png
    :name: jitter_ctx_dem_drg